zorael/wg_monitor/README.md

 wg_monitor x.y.z | copyright 2026 jr
 $ git clone https://github.com/zorael/wg_monitor

+Monitors other peers in a Wireguard VPN and sends notifications if contact with a peer is lost

 Usage: wg_monitor [OPTIONS]

 Options:
   -c, --config-dir <path>  Specify an alternate configuration directory
+      --resume             Skip notifications about program startup
-      --show               Show the resolved configuration and exit -d, --debug              Print additional debug information
+      --skip-first         Skip the first run and thus the first notification --show               Show the resolved configuration and exit -v, --verbose            Print some additional information -d, --debug              Print additional debug information
       --dry-run            Perform a dry run without sending any notifications --save               Write configuration to disk